 Luis Nevarez, City of Tulare, CA

-While responding to a call as a firefighter in 2002, Luis Nevarez, now Division Chief in the City of Tulare Fire Department, accidentally touched a hidden 12,000-volt line while breaking a limb off a smoldering tree.
+While responding to a call as a firefighter in 2002, Luis Nevarez, now Fire Chief in the City of Tulare Fire Department, accidentally touched a hidden 12,000-volt line while breaking a limb off a smoldering tree.
 It caused severe burn injuries, which resulted in the amputation of his left forearm.
 Nevarez spent 35 days in the hospital following his accident, and months recovering from his injuries.
 Learn more.

 Amy Acton, Grand Rapids, MI